+I have made these sour cherry walnut scones a half a dozen times over the past couple of weeks.
+Yes, they are that good!
 We are heading back East for a few days to be part of the MIXED Conference.
-It has been awhile since we have attended a food blogging event and we cannot wait to put voices with faces.
-This time we will be more involved then only as attendees, we will be talking about video production for blogging.
+It has been a while since we have attended a food blogging event and we cannot wait to put voices with faces.
+This time we will be more involved as we are not only attendees, but we will be talking about video production for blogging.
 Lenny is extremely thrilled to be sharing a passion of his to 110 hungry food bloggers so that they can start adding video to their sites.
 After years of preaching this to clients, this is the next best thing to blogging, and now sponsors are asking for it.
-They want more then content and pretty pictures.
+They want more than content and pretty pictures.
 Video is it!

 Besides being a great treat to take on the plane, I think these scones would be wonderful served on Christmas morning.
 I would dress them up a bit with a warm orange glaze; otherwise, they would be just perfect.

 If you are heading to MIXED; we look forward to meeting you soon!

 Thank you for joining us at the Chez Us table; we love having you here.

 Have you made this recipe?
 Please share what recipes you are enjoying from our site with us – we’d love to see them.
 Use the hashtag #chezuseats on social media channels, then we can pull a chair up to your virtual table and share with our friends.

 Sour Cherry Walnut Scones

 2 teaspoons baking powder

 4 ounces unsalted butter – with at least 85% butterfat – cut into pieces